-This article will explain how the license system works, the best ways to optimise your license gain, and what unlocks where in this system.
+This article will explain how the license system works, the best ways to optimise your license gain, and what is unlocked where within the system.

 What are the licenses?

-When you load up iRacing, you will be greeted by 4 different licenses.
+When you load up iRacing, you will be greeted by four different licenses and disciplines.

 Road